Sliman4/slimebook/book/contributing.md

    example, [EditMyMarkdown](https://editmymarkdown.com)
    is a good online editor with preview of formatting
 4. Edit the page until you're happy with it
-5. Send the edited page in the [telegram chat](https://t.me/slimepowerchat)
+5. Send the edited page in the [discord](https://discord.gg/VZn9WU9Kpy)

 If you want to create a new page, you can start with a template: